 Can I use Betacap Scalp Application for life?

 It may be the case that you will be required to use this over a prolonged period of time to alleviate your symptoms.

-Please note, long term use of corticosteroids or its use on large areas (broken skin) will lead to increasing amounts of the steroid being absorbed into your blood stream.
-This will increase the risks to side-effects associated with corticosteroids.
+Please note, long term use of corticosteroids or their use on large areas (broken skin) will lead to increasing amounts of the steroid being absorbed into your bloodstream.
+This will increase the risks of side effects associated with corticosteroids.
 We recommend that this treatment should not be used long term without close monitoring from your doctor.

 It is used to treat Seborrhoeic Dermatitis and scalp psoriasis.

-It contains the active ingredient betamethasone valerate, this is a corticosteroid.
+It contains the active ingredient betamethasone valerate, which is a corticosteroid.
 Topical (for use on skin and scalp) corticosteroids are medicines used for reducing inflammation.

-Inflammation happens due to irritation of the skin which cases release of certain substances that are important for the immune system.
+Inflammation happens due to irritation of the skin which causes the release of certain substances that are important for the immune system.
 These substances cause local blood vessels to dilate, an increase in blood flow leads to the irritated area becoming red, inflamed, itchy and painful.